mcmire/dotfiles/README.md

   file formats I personally use (Ruby, CSS, JavaScript, CoffeeScript, HTML, XML, Markdown, Haml, Shell, ERB, Sass, Vimscript, Stylus, Jade)
 * Display invisible characters: tabs, spaces, and end-of-line
-* For wrapped lines, `j` and `k` jump to the next row rather than the next actual line
 * Highlight trailing whitespace, but provide a way to trim whitespace manually (`<Leader>tw`)
 * Change the color of leading tabs to a dark color so it's not so overwhelming